TESOL Teacher Education programme

-- tesol.org: This is a professional organization for ESL/EFL teachers around the world.
-It publishes ESL/ EFL books and a range of magazines running from the scholarly (e.g., TESOL Quarterly) to practical (e.g., the on-line Career Counsel, which focuses on employment possibilities).
+- tesol.org: This is a professional organisation for ESL/EFL teachers around the world.
+It publishes ESL/ EFL books and a range of magazines ranging from the scholarly (e.g. TESOL Quarterly) to the practical (e.g. the on-line Career Counsel, which focuses on employment possibilities).

-- ef.com/english-resources: Here is more comprehensive information about the CELTA certification and syllabi.
+- ef.com/english-resources: Here is more comprehensive information about CELTA certification and syllabi.

-Centre for International Cooperation at Masaryk University now accepts application for the spring semester 2020.
-Application form is available on-line at IS OIS (choose TESOL TE program).
-Autumn TESOL TE course is not opened.
+The Centre for International Cooperation at Masaryk University is now accepting applications for the spring semester 2020.
+The application form is available on-line at IS OIS (choose TESOL TE programme).
+The Autumn TESOL TE course is not being opened.

-The applications are reviewed on a rolling bases, so the course may fill up before the deadlines stated above.
+Applications are reviewed on a rolling basis, so the course may fill up before the deadlines stated above.

-- Prior to September: Application form submission to the Centre for International Cooperation at Masaryk University, application revision there.
+- Prior to September: Application form submission to the Centre for International Cooperation at Masaryk University, and the application is reviewed there.

-- Prior to September/October: Interview with CELTA tutor (by phone or in person in Brno).
-Student is invited by Office for International Studies for the interview.
+- Prior to September/October: Interview with a CELTA tutor (by phone or in person in Brno).
+The student is invited by Office for International Studies for interview.

-- September/October at earliest: Acceptation to the TESOL TE program (An official letter issued by Centre for International Cooperation).
+- September/October at earliest: Acceptance onto the TESOL TE programme (an official letter issued by Centre for International Cooperation).

 - December: Course fee payment

-All of the courses with the TESOL TE program are taught in English.
+All of the courses within the TESOL TE programme are taught in English.